HMS Mercury (1878): Design and description

 The Iris-class ships were designed as dispatch vessels and were later redesignated as second-class protected cruisers.
 Mercury had an overall length of 315 ft, a beam of 46 ft, and a draught of 20 ft 6 in.
 The ships displaced 3730 LT at normal load and were the first British warships with an all-steel hull.
 Their crew consisted of 275 officers and ratings.

 The Iris class was powered by a pair of horizontal four-cylinder Maudslay, Sons and Field compound-expansion steam engines, each driving one propeller shaft using steam from eight oval and four cylindrical boilers.
 The engines were designed to produce a total of 6000 ihp for a speed of 17 kn.
 Mercury reached a maximum speed of 18.57 kn from 7735 ihp, making her the fastest warship in the world.
 The ship carried enough coal to steam 4950 nmi at 10 knots.
-Originally equipped with a light barque rig, her sails were soon removed and the class became the first "mastless cruisers".
+Originally equipped with a light barque rig, her spars were soon removed and the class became the first "mastless cruisers".

 The Iris-class ships were originally armed with ten 64-pounder (6.3 in) rifled muzzle-loading (RML) guns, eight on the main deck and the remaining pair on the upper deck on pivot mounts to serve as chase guns fore and aft.